To download PDF: Official DHHS released HIPAA Audit Checklist

-The NIST defines risk as to the net negative impact of the exercise of vulnerability, considering both the probability and the impact of occurrence.
-The risk is a function of the likelihood of a given threat-sources exercising a particular potential vulnerability and the resulting impact of that adverse event on the organization.
+The NIST defines risk as the net negative impact of the exercise of vulnerability, considering both the probability and the impact of occurrence.
+The risk is a function of the likelihood of given threat sources exercising a particular potential vulnerability and the resulting impact of that adverse event on the organization.
 Risk management is the process of identifying risk, assessing risk, and taking steps to reduce risk to an acceptable level.

 Security professionals generally define risk management as a process for identifying, selecting, and implementing controls, countermeasures, reporting, and verification to achieve an appropriate level of risk at an acceptable cost.

 Organizations will need to review mechanisms that must be deployed to record and examine system activity to determine suspicious data activities.
 The audit capability must be such that it enables tracing not just to the device but also to the user.
 The security policy must hold individuals responsible for their actions.
 The policies lead to procedures to follow in the event of audit alarms or discrepancies.

 Audit controls may apply to a system, a network, an application, or any other technical process.
 The covered entity should specify how long the organization would retain the audit log data.
 The required retention period for the audit log data should be adequate to investigate instances of inappropriate access.